kartikpradyumna92/kartikpradyumna92.github.io/index.md

 # About me
 Hi there!
 <br>
-I’m a Data Scientist III at Teladoc Health, delivering actionable insights on enrollment trends and product usage, streamling data reporting, and driving workflow migrations from AWS + Jenkins to Azure Databricks + CloudBees.
+I’m a Data Scientist III at Teladoc Health, delivering actionable insights on member enrollment trends and product usage, streamling data reporting, and driving workflow migrations from AWS + Jenkins to Azure Databricks + CloudBees.
 <br>
-Proven track record in HealthTech and Retail, leveraging data to solve problems, enhance decisions, and transform customer experiences.
-Expertise in Python, SQL, Databricks, Tableau, AWS, and Azure, with a knack for impactful analytics, visual storytelling, and predictive insights.
+Proven track record in HealthTech and Retail, leveraging data to solve problems, enhance decisions, and transform member and product experiences.
+Expertise in Python, SQL, Databricks, Tableau, AWS, and Azure, with a knack for impactful analytics, visual storytelling, statistical inference to make data-driven decisions.
 <br><br>
 Outside of work, I'm a photography enthusiast, capturing the world through my lens.
 Whether it's data or birds, I'm always exploring, creating, and innovating with a keen eye for detail.
 <br><br>